Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum aspects of spacetime: Black holes, horizons, and conformal quantum mechanics (CQM)

 with an inverse square potential of coupling

 In Eq.~(\ref{eq:conformal_interaction}), $\kappa = f'_{+}/2$ is the surface gravity of the black hole, from Eqs.~(\ref{eq:surface-gravity})--(\ref{eq:surface-gravity_gen-Schwarzschild}).

 Remarkably, even though Eqs.~(\ref{eq:Kerr_Klein_Gordon_conformal-R})--(\ref{eq:conformal_interaction}) involve the near-horizon approximation, this simplification does not limit their scope.
 Basically, the near-horizon regime emerges as an effective theory that captures the essence of black-hole thermodynamics and the HBAR physics of particles falling into a black hole.
 In this view, specifically, the one-dimensional effective Hamiltonian $\mathscr{H}$ associated with Eq.~(\ref{eq:conformal_interaction}) is a realization of the inverse square potential of conformal quantum mechanics~\cite{Qanomaly-molecular-to-BH}.
-The conclusion is the near-horizon physics exhibits an {\em asymptotic conformal symmetry\/}.
+The conclusion is that the near-horizon physics exhibits an {\em asymptotic conformal symmetry\/}.
+The near-horizon expansion and emergence of conformal quantum mechanics are as depicted in Fig.~\ref{fig:BH-atmosphere}.